 How do you determine when to use a push camera vs a robotic crawler?

-A push camera is used for pipe diameters between 2”-6” and robotic crawlers are used for larger pipes over 6”.
+A push camera is used for pipes measuring between 2”- 6” in diameter, and robotic crawlers are used for larger pipes over 6” in diameter.

 How far does the camera reach?

-A push camera can go 150-175 feet from a single access point, while the remotely controlled crawler can travel up to 1000 feet.
+A push camera can travel 150' - 175' down a utility line from a single access point, while the remotely controlled crawler camera can travel up to 1000' from an access point.

 Can you navigate one or more bends/turns?

 The push camera is able to make 1 or 2 turns in a line.
 The crawler camera isn’t designed to make turns, as it puts friction on the line which can cause it to snap.